kkania44/angular-tour-of-heroes/README.md

 - adding a new hero,
 - deleting a hero,
 - searching heroes by name,
-- simple naviagtion between few views.
+- simple naviagtion between a few views.